There’s a lot to think about when you’re considering relocation, especially if you’re a dog owner.

 Boasting the highest dog-park-to-person ratio in the country, Portland is home to a whopping 33 dog parks where your pup can run around sans leash.
 There are also a variety of nature and hiking trails (as well as other outdoor attractions) that are perfect for walking with your pet (although you’ll have to keep your dog leashed in most of these places).

-Many restaurants in Portland and the surrounding area allow your dog to accompany you on the patio, and some of the food cart pods are dog-friendly and provide covered seating.
+Many restaurants in Portland allow your dog to accompany you on the patio, and some of the food cart pods are dog-friendly and provide covered seating.

 One restaurant – the Tin Shed – is particularly pet-friendly.
 They not only provide a heated and covered patio for your pup’s comfort, but they also have special promotions that allow your dog to eat with you for free!

-If you are on a liquid diet, there are a plethora of local bars (I’m starting to see the appeal of this city) that are pet-friendly too.
+If you are on a liquid diet, there are a plethora of dog-friendly local bars (I’m starting to see the appeal of this city) too.

 Portland is also a relatively walkable city (it ranks in the top 10 U.S. cities in terms of walkability) with a reasonably comfortable climate.
 Winters are often a bit rainy, and summers can get kind of toasty, but it’s mild enough for most dogs.